eonil/overlay/README.md

 Caveats
 ----------
 - Cross-transition is not actually color-blended.
-It's just cross-alpha blending, and may show some graphical glitch.
+It's just cross alpha-blending, and may show some graphical glitch.
 I couldn't find how to perform proper color blending with resizing and moving `UIView`s.

 - Overlay controller retains any view objects as long as it needed.
 This including presented state and enqueued